-- High fertilizer prices bring out the snake oil salesmen looking for a quick dollar from ag producers trying to reduce the cost of raising crops.
+Something about high fertilizer prices brings the snake oil salesmen crawling out from the woodwork looking for a quick dollar from folks trying to reduce the cost of raising crops.

-- Research data that show no economic benefit from non-traditional nutrient formulations.
-Those do not include animal manures and legumes, which can augment a conventional fertility program.
+She and soil fertility specialist Mark McFarland took on what they charitably referred to as “alternative fertilizers,” and pointed to research data that show no economic benefit from non-traditional nutrient formulations.
+Those do not include animal manures and legumes, which can augment a conventional fertility program, they said.

 No economic advantage